shawnmgoulet/teachosm-for-school/Modules/Module0-ModulesGuide.md

 **Module Title:**  Module 0 | How to Use These Modules

-**Activity Title:**  This module provides an overview and explanation of the TeachOSM for High School modules and how to use them.
+**Activity Title:**  This module provides an overview and explanation of the TeachOSM for School modules and how to use them.
 Educators should work through this module prior to introducing students to Modules 1-12.

 **Image:**  [https://commons.wikimedia.org/wiki/File:OSM_Logo.svg#/media/File:OSM_Logo.svg](https://commons.wikimedia.org/wiki/File:OSM_Logo.svg#/media/File:OSM_Logo.svg)